MarneeDear/blog/web-stuff/saturn.md

     s
 ```

 Here I configured the default scheme and gave the Challenge Scheme a name (`CAS`).
-Later, when I want to do a login, I can have the Giraffe Auth challenge to use `CAS` like this:
+Later, when I want to do a login, I can have the Giraffe Auth challenge use `CAS` like this:

 ```fsharp
   (Giraffe.Auth.challenge "CAS")